tasmota/docs/docs/Scripting-Language.md

 you may use any number of comments and indents to make it better readable. then with cmd r the script is transfered to the ESP and immediately started.
-(all comments and indents are removed before transfering) see further info and download here: https://www.dropbox.com/sh/0us18ohui4c3k82/AACcVmpZ4AfpdrWE_MPFGmbma?dl=0
+(all comments and indents are removed before transfering) see further info and download [here](https://www.dropbox.com/sh/0us18ohui4c3k82/AACcVmpZ4AfpdrWE_MPFGmbma?dl=0)

 **Console Commands**